drepkovsky/nextjs-context/readme.md

 }
 ```

-Now you can use button in both client and server components without worrying about fetching the theme settings multiple times.
+Now you can use Button in both client and server components without worrying about fetching the theme settings multiple times.

-### Usage in client components
+### Usage in Client Components
 ```tsx
 // client/page.tsx